 U.S. hay, grown primarily for commercial sale, is vital to diversified farming, export and dairy operations.
-Legumes such as alfalfa and clover, and grasses such as timothy, bermuda, orchard, straw, and other grasses are the main types of hay produced in the Northwest and western states.
+Legumes such as alfalfa and clover, and grasses such as timothy, bermuda, orchard, straw, and others are the main types of hay produced in the West.

-The West is a surplus hay-production area that exported 31% of annual production volume out of the West Coast in 2022.
-Dairy, export, feeder and retail feed stores buy the bulk of western hay produced commercially.
-Dairy and export demand exert the most considerable influence on the domestic market.
-Cattle producers internally harvest and feed another portion of hay grown in the West.
+The West is a surplus hay production area that consistently exports nearly one-third of annual production volume out of West Coast ports.
+Dairies, exporters, beef cattle feeders and retail feed stores buy the bulk of western hay produced commercially.
+Dairy and export demand exert considerable influence on the domestic market.